Chapter 8 Activities

 Introduction

-Upland, freshwater, and coastal ecosystems play an essential role in the cycling of nutrients through water, air, and soils.
-Changing land uses associated with farming and urbanization have reduced the capacity of natural systems to protect water quality.
-Declines in fish, shellfish, and bird populations fueled by habitat loss have further impacted the ability of natural ecosystems to process nutrients.
-Today, wetlands and upland forests comprise just 37% of the land in Sarasota County (SWFWMD 2017).
-Pastures, crops, and golf courses utilize 25%, while urban development accounts for the remaining 39% (Figure 8.1).
-Natural streams and wetlands have been both dredged and filled.
-As a result, freshwater that once percolated gradually into the ground now rushes to estuaries and bays, often carrying high nutrient loads.
-Infrastructure associated with drainage alterations is costly to install and maintain, degrades over time, and provides fewer ecosystem and economic services than natural ecosystems.
+Upland, freshwater, and coastal ecosystems play a critical role in nutrient cycling across water, air, and soil systems.
+Changes in land use—particularly from agriculture and urban development—have significantly diminished the capacity of these natural systems to protect water quality.
+Habitat loss has further reduced populations of fish, shellfish, and birds, compounding the loss of nutrient processing capabilities.
+Today, wetlands and upland forests comprise just 37% of Sarasota County’s land area (SWFWMD 2017), while pastures, crops, and golf courses account for 25%, and urban development covers the remaining 39%.
+Natural streams and wetlands have been dredged and filled, altering hydrology.
+As a result, rainwater that once slowly percolated into the ground now flows quickly toward estuaries and bays, often carrying elevated nutrient loads.
+Drainage infrastructure is costly to build and maintain and offers fewer ecosystem and economic benefits than intact natural systems.

-Atmospheric deposition, sewage, and synthetic fertilizer are among anthropogenic (manmade) sources of excessive nutrients to ecosystems.
-Increasing the nutrient processing or storage capacity of natural systems can mitigate these impacts.
-Solutions include enhancements to wetland and upland vegetation (see Chapter 8.1, Chapter 8.3, and Chapter 8.4), animal biomass (see Chapter 8.2), and soil (see Chapter 4.7).
+Human sources of nutrient pollution—such as atmospheric deposition, wastewater, and synthetic fertilizers—compound these challenges.
+Enhancing the nutrient processing and storage capacity of natural systems can help mitigate their effects.
+Strategies include restoring wetland and upland vegetation (see Chapter 8.1, Chapter 8.3, and Chapter 8.4), increasing animal biomass (see Chapter 8.2), and improving soil conditions (see Chapter 4.7).

 Activity 1:

-Restore and Enhance Wetland and Shoreline Habitats to Increase Nutrient Uptake and Storage by Plants
+Restore and Enhance Wetland and Shoreline Hydrology and Habitats to Increase Nutrient Uptake and Storage by Plants

 Activity 2: